-BlackRock Inc. (BLK), the world’s largest money manager, criticized draft recommendations for new rules governing money-market mutual funds offered last month by a senior panel of regulators, and reiterated its call for withdrawal restrictions for funds under stress.
+BlackRock Inc. (BLK:US), the world’s largest money manager, criticized draft recommendations for new rules governing money-market mutual funds offered last month by a senior panel of regulators, and reiterated its call for withdrawal restrictions for funds under stress.

 Floating the share price of money funds to reflect market prices wouldn’t prevent investor runs, and requiring the funds to hold capital buffers would effectively eliminate the product by driving clients away, the New York-based firm said today in a letter to the Financial Stability Oversight Council in Washington.
 BlackRock said it favored a plan to impose a 1 percent fee on withdrawals when a fund’s weekly liquidity dropped below half the required level.

 “This approach preserves the benefits to all investors and borrowers, while also definitively stopping a run,” Barbara G. Novick, BlackRock’s vice chairman, and Richard K. Hoerner, head of the firm’s global cash management business, wrote in the letter.

 Regulators, led by outgoing SEC Chairman Mary Schapiro, have been working to overhaul rules governing the $2.6 trillion money-fund industry since the September 2008 collapse of the $62.5 billion Reserve Primary Fund.
 Its failure, triggered by holdings of debt issued by Lehman Brothers Holdings Inc., set off a run by money-fund investors that helped freeze global credit markets.

 Schapiro had planned as recently as August to propose that money funds be forced to choose between a floating share value or a combination of capital buffers and withdrawal restrictions.
 She shelved the proposal when three of her four fellow commissioners signaled they would reject it.